 UNH Cooperative Extension typically holds a Master Gardener training twice a year.
 This course takes place once a week for 12 weeks.
 The class costs $300.
 After completing the in-class training, each trainee must complete a 55-hour internship, followed by a minimum of 20 hours of volunteer work each year.

-Next Class: The fall class will run on twelve Thursdays from from 9:00 am - 4:00 pm on September 3 - November 19.
-If you are interested in applying applications will be available in the summer and will be accepted on a rolling basis until the class is full.
+Next Class: The fall class will be held on twelve Thursdays from from 9:00 a.m. - 4:00 p.m. from September 3 - November 19.
+If you are interested in applying, applications will be available in the summer and will be accepted on a rolling basis until the class is full.
 If this location and schedule are not convenient but you would like to know about future trainings, submit your contact information and preferences by completing this survey.

-The in-class training covers many topics, including botany, insects, invasive species, vegetable gardening, growing fruit, irrigation and tree identification; all topics of interest to homeowners throughout New Hampshire.
+The in-class training covers many topics of interest to homeowners throughout New Hampshire including botany, insects, invasive species, vegetable gardening, growing fruit, irrigation and tree identification.
 Each participant has access to the Master Gardener online or print manual.
 Experts from around the state, including UNH Cooperative Extension Field Specialists, serve as instructors for the class.
 The class includes several field trips including a visit to UNH research areas.